What is the Community Volunteering Project in Jamaica all about?

 Role of the Volunteer

-During the first 2 weeks in Ocho Rios, you will be helping to develop and run a total of 6 workshops for local entrepreneurs based on your knowledge, skills, and interests (This may include topics such as social media, computer skills, and content development).
+During the first 2 weeks, you will be helping to develop and run a total of 6 workshops for local entrepreneurs based on your knowledge, skills, and interests (This may include topics such as social media, computer skills, and content development).
 Workshops will be held outdoors with volunteers remaining behind a plexiguard screen to ensure no contact or contamination during quarantine.
 You will also begin your work as a teaching assistant by taking part in volunteer work online during your quarantine with children aged 3-5.

 On the third week, you will meet the children in person within their community and you will volunteer as a teacher’s assistant, supporting the local teacher in their work.
 Beyond 3 weeks, your role may vary depending on which volunteering activities you decide to pursue.
 Please speak to your Kaya advisor for more details.